adorney79/RISC-V_FYP/README.md

 # RISC-V_FYP
+##
+This is my final year project based around RISC-V and Chipyard.
+See report.pdf for more details
 ## Setup
 Setting this repo up will require some prior knowledge of Chipyard.
 Chipyard is also an extremely large repo so I'd advise using a system with roughly
 50GB free space and at least 8GB of RAM.